Curragh Chase

 About Curragh Chase

-Curragh Chase Forest Park encompasses over 300 hectares of rolling parkland, mixed woodland, lakes, and an historic arboretum in County Limerick, located approximately 20 kilometers from Limerick city between the towns of Adare and Askeaton.
-The name derives from the Irish word 'Curragh' meaning 'marshy plain,' reflecting the low-lying landscape of this former estate.
+Curragh Chase Forest Park encompasses 313 hectares of rolling parkland, mixed woodland, lakes, and an historic arboretum in County Limerick, located approximately 22 kilometers from Limerick city between the villages of Kilcornan and Askeaton.
+[1] The name derives from the Irish word 'Curragh' meaning 'marshy plain,' reflecting the low-lying landscape of this former estate.
 For three centuries this was the seat of the Hunt/de Vere family, whose legacy survives in the ruined Georgian mansion, the carefully planted arboretum, and the ancient woodland walks that now form one of County Limerick's most popular recreational destinations.

 Wildlife Ecosystems

-Curragh Chase contains several Special Areas of Conservation, designated largely due to the presence of the lesser horseshoe bat, Ireland's rarest bat species.
-The cellars of the ruined mansion serve as the largest known hibernation site for this protected species in County Limerick, with the bats roosting in the cool, stable conditions provided by the old stonework.
-The hawfinch, a rare bird on Irish soil, has frequently been recorded in the park, attracted by the many hornbeam trees planted by the de Vere family.
-The lake and surrounding wetlands support ducks and an array of waterfowl, while the mature woodland provides habitat for typical Irish forest birds, red squirrels, badgers, and other mammals.
+Curragh Chase contains the Curraghchase Woods Special Area of Conservation, designated primarily due to the presence of the lesser horseshoe bat, one of Ireland's rarest bat species.
+[1] The cellars of the ruined mansion serve as a hibernation roost for this protected species, with a new summer bat roost also developed within the park.
+The hawfinch, a rare bird in Ireland, regularly winters at the park in flocks of 15 to 30 birds, attracted by the many hornbeam trees planted by the de Vere family.
+[2] The lake and surrounding wetlands support ducks and an array of waterfowl, while the mature woodland provides habitat for typical Irish forest birds, red squirrels, badgers, and other mammals.

 Flora Ecosystems